-By 1770, the leather making industry was growing in the fledgling city.
+By 1770, the leather-making industry was growing in the fledgling city.

-During the witch hysteria of 1692, three of the town’s first residents — Giles Corey, and John Proctor — were found guilty and condemned to die for witchcraft.
-John Proctor’s wife, Elizabeth, was also found guilty and sentenced to hang; but, received a reprieve because she was pregnant.
+During the witch hysteria of 1692, three of the town’s first residents — Giles Corey and John Proctor — were found guilty and condemned to die for witchcraft.
+John Proctor’s wife, Elizabeth, was also found guilty and sentenced to hang; but received a reprieve because she was pregnant.

 At that time, Peabody was still part of Salem Town.
 Giles Corey owned a large farm in the area of what is now Pine Street across from the old Post Office at the railroad crossing.
 Giles was pressed to death with stones after refusing to make a plea in his accusation of witchcraft.
 His wife Martha was also executed by hanging for being a witch.
 Their graves sit near their original homestead by Crystal Lake in West Peabody.

 In September 1854, the Peabody Institute Library was dedicated.
 The public library was founded by George Peabody, a highly regarded philanthropist who lived in Peabody.
-Later Peabody would also donate the money to open another Peabody Institute Library in Danvers as well as many other libraries and schools throughout the country.
+Later Peabody would also donate the money to open another Peabody Institute Library in Danvers and many other libraries and schools throughout the country.
 Listed on the National Register of Historic Places, the library building at 82 Main Street is the oldest public library in the United States to operate out of the same location.

 By this time, Peabody’s area rivers and streams had attracted several mills which operated by water power and fueled the leather industry.
 The town was soon nicknamed “Tanner City” due to its success in leather manufacturing.